CLM Market Report 2026: What Gartner, Forrester, and IDC Say

 Despite this progress, most analyst reports still do not include actual pricing figures.
 They evaluate whether pricing is transparent and predictable, but they leave the specific numbers for buyers to discover during the sales process.
 For actual pricing data, our CLM pricing guide provides more direct comparisons.

-All three firms note that the CLM mid-market (companies with 200-2,000 employees) is growing faster than the enterprise segment.
-This segment was historically underserved by CLM vendors who focused on large enterprise deals.
-Now, platforms purpose-built for mid-market needs are gaining traction, and enterprise vendors are creating simplified editions to compete.
+The CLM mid-market was historically underserved by vendors who focused on large enterprise deals.
+That is visibly changing: platforms purpose-built for mid-market needs are gaining traction, and enterprise vendors are creating simplified editions to compete.
+Docusign's CLM Essentials, announced for growing small and midsize businesses, is one example of an incumbent building down into the segment.

 CLM Vendor Positioning Across Analyst Reports